Central Heating Installation Cost

 You will usually receive a quote for the entire job, including the cost of labour for every central heating expert who is involved in the job.

-Those located in London can expect to pay around £200 to £500 more for the total cost of labour for the job compared to those located in the North or other parts of the UK.
+Those located in London can expect to pay around £250 to £550 more for the total cost of labour for the job compared to those located in the north or other parts of the UK.

 What Impacts the Cost of Installing Central Heating?

 There are a number of different things that can affect the overall cost of your central heating installation job.
-Below is a list of the things that may affect the price you pay for the job:
+Below is a list of what may affect the price you pay for the job:

 Type of Boiler

-You can expect to pay different costs depending on the type of boiler that you’re having installed, as well as the manufacturer of the boiler.
+You can expect to pay different costs depending on the type of boiler that you have installed, as well as the manufacturer of the boiler.

 Location of Property